Banana

 All those who respect you align your moral compass with theirs, or you have some particular trait that they value above all else (one trait that supersedes the weight of your cumulative bad traits), or some resource that obliges their allegiance.
 The adoption of a moral compass is the hardest to sever, and resource dependency is the easiest to sever.

-Watch how they make you want to seek their validation.
+Watch how people make you want to seek their validation.
 Is it by establishing that they are esteemed in society?
 Is it by proving their likeness to you?
 Is it by over-saturating the conversation with compliments?
 Also watch carefully when the patterns of disrespect become apparent, such as pointing out your mistakes in logic, mistakes in etiquette.
 The act of pointing out mistakes is in itself a confrontation of one philosophy against another: there is no singular correct philosophy.
 In most cases, the truth will remain opaque.

 1. One hundred ants are dropped on a meter stick.
 Each ant is either traveling to the left or the right with constant speed 1 meter per minute.
 When two ants meet, they bounce off each other and reverse direction.
 When an ant reaches an end of the stick, it falls off.
 What is the average amount of time it takes for all ants to fall off, assuming they are uniformly distributed with a random direction to start?

-3. Do you learn by positive reinforcement or negative reinforcement?
+2. Do you learn by positive reinforcement or negative reinforcement?

-4. Why didn't you go to a private high school?
+3. Why didn't you go to a private high school?

 Perhaps the answer to everything is a bright spring day, or a pleasant dream.
 Go eat a banana.